“Why Can’t I Just Do This in Microsoft Fabric?”

 The Hidden Cost of Manual Ontology Building

 Microsoft’s introduction of Fabric IQ is an important signal.
 It confirms what the market is learning quickly: AI needs an ontology-based semantic layer to work at an enterprise scale.
-But it also exposes a major challenge.

 That work is: